alexeibex/alexeibex.github.io/constitutionallaw.md

 </details>

--**Class Discussion**
+- **Class Discussion**
+  - Commerce (PLUS) Defined
+    - Navigation v.
+Trade (Buying and Selling)
+    - Marshall: Navigation is included in commerce and has been understood to be included in commerce since the commencement of the government.
+  - "Among" Defined
+    - Power: Among between the states fall under the power of Congress
+    - Limit: The completely **internal commerce of a state**, then may be considered as reserved for the state itself
+  - The power to regulate is whatever Congress says it is
+    - Acknowledges no limitations other than are prescribed in the Constitution.

 #### Judicial Limits on the Commerce Power
 - 3 Principal judicial approaches
   1. Direct v.
 Indirect Test
+    - **United States v.
+E.C.
+Knight Co.** (Sugar Trust Case)
       - Whether the regulated activity had a **direct** or **indirect** effect on interstate commerce
       - "Manufacturing" does not extend to regulation under the Commerce Clause
       - Regulation of commerce applies to the subjects of commerce and not to matters of internal police.
+    - The manufacturing affects the commerce *indirectly* not directly, ergo Congress cannot regulate.
-  2. The "substantial economic effects" Test
+  2. The "Substantial Economic Effects" Test
+    - *Houston, East & West Texas Railway Co. v.
+United States*
     - Emphasizing the practical physical or economic effects of the regulated intrastate activities on interstate commerce.
-      - Railroad Regulation: Authority to regulate intrastate rail rates that discriminated against interstate railroad traffic.
+      - Railroad Regulation: Authority to regulate **intrastate** rail rates that **discriminated** against interstate railroad traffic.
+(Prisoner's Dilemma)
       - Necessarily embraces the right to control their operations in all matters having such a close and substantial relation to interstate traffic.
   3. The Stream of Commerce test
+    - **Swift & Co. v.
+United States**
     - Local activities could be regulated by Congress because they could be viewed as themselves "in" commerce or as an integral part of the "current of commerce".
       - Price fixing meat dealers